kcmazie/CredentialsWithKey/README.md

 #### $${\color{orange}Original \space Author \space : \space \color{white}Kenneth \space C. \space Mazie \space \color{lightblue}(kcmjr \space AT \space kcmjr.com)}$$

 ## $${\color{grey}Description:}$$
-Creates and stores AES encrypted credential files for import into scripts.
-This script has two functions.
-First it prompts for admin user credentials and generates a random key.
+This script creates and stores AES encrypted credential files for import into scripts.
+The script has two functions, encode and decode.
+* First it prompts for admin user credentials and generates a random 32 byte key.
-The credentials are then encrypted using the key as a salt and AES encryption.
-The key and encrypted credential are both stored in text file in the script local folder (this can be changed).
-It's recommended that the file names be altered and stored in different location.
-Once created the credentials can be called by scripts requiring admin credentials.
+* The credentials are then encrypted using the key as a salt and AES encryption.
+The key and encrypted credential are both stored in text files in the script local folder (the location can be changed).
+It's recommended that the file names be altered and then stored in a different location.
+* Once created the encrypted files can be called by scripts requiring admin credentials.
 Using this method you can set all your scripts to automatically run using the stored credentials without prompting.
-If the files already exist the script will decrypt them when prompted and display the results on screen.
+* If the files already exist in the script folder it script will decrypt them if prompted and display the results on screen.

 ## $${\color{grey}Notes:}$$
 * Normal operation is with no command line options.